 The ANZ Platinum card comes with a low annual fee (waived in the first year) and complimentary insurances, but keep in mind this card doesn’t earn any frequent flyer or rewards points.
 It’s marketed by ANZ as a ‘simple everyday credit card’, but it still offers a reasonable set of perks.

-Promotion: ANZ Platinum card 0% p.a. for 18 months on Balance Transfers offer
+Promotion: ANZ Platinum card 0% p.a. for 17 months on purchases

 |Card||ANZ Platinum Visa credit card|